 The American Academy of Ophthalmology is a trusted source of information for patients and providers https://www.aao.org/eye-health

 Cataracts: Screenings for cataract or following known cataracts should be performed during an optometry exam.
 Diabetes: Screenings for diabetic retinopathy are performed annually.

 Type one: Patients with Type 1 diabetes should have annual screenings for diabetic retinopathy beginning 5 years after diagnosis.

 Type two: Patients with Type 2 diabetes should have an exam at the time of diagnosis as a routine referral to ophthalmology and annual exams thereafter.

 Glaucoma: Routine glaucoma screenings are not performed by ophthalmology but should be part of a routine optometry exam.

 Juvenile rheumatoid arthritis: Seen upon diagnosis and typically every three months from then on depending on the age, ANA status, and joints involved.
-Discuss with the Ophthalmologist.
+Please discuss referrals with the ophthalmologist.

-School Vision Screenings: Screening for children failing school physicals typically are done by optometry.
+School Vision Screenings: Screening for children failing school physicals is typically done by optometry.